Administrator I Course Offerings

 Fall 2018 Semester Internship Course Offerings and Deadline

-There are two separate sessions for the Fall 2018 Internship Course.
-Remember to indicate your preferred session in your application, however, keep in mind that acceptance to a specific session is not guaranteed.
 Attendance to all class meetings within the session is mandatory.
-Both sessions will meet on the indicated Saturdays from 9:00 am to 5:30 pm at Trinity.
+All class meetings will be on Saturdays from 9:00 am to 5:30 pm at Trinity.

 - Approved evaluation (from MSDE) showing all requirements for Admin I Certification have been met except for the internship requirement – This is only necessary for any courses taken outside of Trinity.